 Removing the existing single ear clamps are a pain to do.
 Usually it requires using a set of cutters to cut it before removing it with some pliers.
 You could also use a flat head screwdriver and long-nose pliers to remove these clamps.
 Once removed, you can pull the vacuum hose off, fit it over the nipple of the new N75 valve with a new clamp, and clamp down the connection.

 My preferred way is to transfer each connection one-by-one and only slightly tightening the clamps on for each.
-Then when all of the connections have been transferred over to the new N75 valve, then I will go back and tighten each of the three connections tight.
+Then when all of the connections have been transferred over to the new N75 valve, then I’ll go back and tighten each of the three connections tight.

-I even tried testing my new N75 valve and the internal resistance did come in within tolerance at 27.2 Ohms.
+I checked the new N75 valve’s internal resistance which came within tolerance at 27.2 Ohms.
 I also drove my car right after changing out the valve and immediately I could tell a difference.
 The car pulls hard during acceleration, compared to before where the vehicle had very little torque.
 And lastly, checking for diagnostic trouble codes results in the P1548 no longer showing up.